rodlie/cyan/README.md

 On Ubuntu you will need to install the following packages:

 ```
-sudo apt-get install git build-essential cmake pkg-config qtbase5-dev libfontconfig1-dev libcairo2-dev libpango1.0-dev libwebp-dev liblcms2-dev libopenexr-dev libjpeg-dev libpng-dev libtiff-dev liblzma-dev zlib1g-dev libopenjp2-7-dev
+sudo apt-get install git build-essential cmake pkg-config qtbase5-dev libcairo2-dev libpango1.0-dev libwebp-dev liblcms2-dev libopenexr-dev libjpeg-dev libpng-dev libtiff-dev liblzma-dev zlib1g-dev libopenjp2-7-dev
 ```

 ### Other distros

-If your system has an up-to-date installation of ImageMagick v7 then you only need ``qtbase``, ``lcms2`` and ``fontconfig``.
+If your system has an up-to-date installation of ImageMagick v7 then you only need ``qtbase`` and  ``lcms2``.

 ### Build Cyan